dlab-berkeley/Bash-Git/lessons/03_git.md

 5. **Staging a change.** The first step to codifying this change in the `git` history is to stage it, which is done with the `git add` command.
    Once a change is "added", it is placed in a staging area.
 You can think of this as a "proposal" for the next record in the Git history.
 The proposal is made permanent in the following step.
 To add the file, run `git add test.txt`.

    **Note**: "add" does not have the exact same meaning as the English word: it actually means adding an operation.
-E.g., f we remove a file locally, and want to remove it from the staging area and remote repo, we still do "git add file"!
+For instance, if we remove test.txt locally by throwing it in the trash, and we then want to remove it from the staging area and remote repo, we still do `git add test.txt`!

 6. **Committing a change.** Next, once we've added all the changes we want to the staging area, we need to commit them.
 Committing changes entails taking a